MrLever/MrLever.github.io/index.md

 ## SuperVoid
 *   [Project Repository](https://github.com/MrLever/SuperVoid)

+![SuperVoidDemo](./assets/SuperVoidDemo.gif)

+### Summary
 SuperVoid is my latest games project.
 It's a made-from-scratch clone of Asteroids made with C++20 and OpenGL.
 SuperVoid is currently under development, and v1.0 is should be done around December 2019.

-![SuperVoidDemo](./assets/SuperVoidDemo.gif)

 ### Current Features
 -   Keyboard, Mouse, and Gamepad Controls